 Learn more about Valhalla here

 The Company commenced its Permian campaign in early 2023 with the acquisition of 8 producing wells and 3,200 acres gross (1,310 net) non-operated acreage.
-While the acquisition has provided immediate gas production and revenue from the older late life wells, the Company believes that significant undeveloped hydrocarbon potential exists in multiple formations which underpinned the rationale of the January 2023 Half Moon prospect acquisition.
+This acreage was later disposed of and the interests in the 8 wells retained.

 The Permian Basin is renowned for vast oil and gas reserves and record-breaking daily production levels that established the United States as the largest producer in the world.
 The geology of the Permian Basin is arguably special because it contains multiple “stacked plays.”
 These enable a single well to produce oil and natural gas from several layers of rock in different geological zones.
 That multiplies the basin's natural resource potential.